 Obstetrics & Gynecology located in Bloomington, IL

 There’s no single best method of contraception to suit every woman.
-That’s why board-certified OB/GYNs Dele Ogunleye, MD, FACOG, Lisa Emm, MD, FACOG, and the team at Advanced Women’s Healthcare in Bloomington, Illinois, offer a variety of birth control options, including in-office sterilization.
-To find the best type of contraception for you, call or book an appointment online today.
+That’s why board-certified OB/GYNs and the team at Advanced Women’s Healthcare in Bloomington, Illinois, offer a variety of birth control options.
+To find the best type of contraception for you, call to book an appointment today.

 Contraception, or birth control, is any method, medication, or device designed to prevent pregnancy.
 If you’re sexually active and don’t want to have a baby, you need to use contraception.